ls1intum/Athena/docs/module/structure.rst

 Consume Feedback
 ~~~~~~~~~~~~~~~~
-Get a single given feedback.
+Get a list of given feedback.
 This usually happens when someone gives feedback on the submission in the LMS.
-The module will receive the feedback at the function annotated with ``@feedback_consumer``.
+The module will receive the feedback at the function annotated with ``@feedbacks_consumer``.

 Example:
     .. code-block:: python

         from athena import *

-        @feedback_consumer
+        @feedbacks_consumer
-        def process_incoming_feedback(exercise: Exercise, submission: Submission, feedback: Feedback):
+        def process_incoming_feedback(exercise: Exercise, submission: Submission, feedbacks: List[Feedback]):
             ...

 Provide Feedback Suggestions